tarekabou-chanab/preside-ext-calendar-view/README.md

 In _addition_, the extension also allows you to set a `htmlTitle` field that allows you more flexibility for rendering the title of a calendar item (the default implementation of `title` escapes any html).

+## Calendar event colour codes

+You can setup colour codes for different event types using this component.
+To use this, enable feature `calendarManageColour`

+This comes with a helper function `getCalendarItemColoursByLabel()` which can be called in `processRecordsForCalendar()`

 # Contributing